-- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; and - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements.
+- · reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - · reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; and - · reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements.

 Nominating and Corporate Governance Committee.
 Our nominating and corporate governance committee consists of Mr. Kaifu Zhang, Mr. Weiru Chen and Ms. Jane Jie Sun.
 Mr. Zhang, Mr. Chen and Ms. Sun satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the New York Stock Exchange.
 Mr. Zhang is the chair of our nominating and corporate governance committee.
-The nominating and corporate governance committees and in determining the composition of the board and its committees.
+The nominating and corporate governance committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating and corporate governance committee is responsible for, among other things:

-- selecting and recommending to the board nominees for election by the shareholders or appointment by the board; - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience and diversity; - making recommendations on the frequency and structure of board meetings and monitoring the functioning of the committees of the board; and - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken.
+- · selecting and recommending to the board nominees for election by the shareholders or appointment by the board; - · reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience and diversity; - · making recommendations on the frequency and structure of board meetings and monitoring the functioning of the committees of the board; - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken.